MINIMUM REQUIREMENTS (LAND BASED SETUP)

 MINIMUM REQUIREMENTS (AQUATIC SETUP)

 For the terrestrial enclosure, you will need a suitable sized tub or glass tank.
 If placed in a warm room, there may be no need for any source of heating.
-However in a colder room (regularly below 65oF), it may be necessary to place a heat mat under the tank (or stuck to the exterior side if using deep substrate (>2inches deep)), covering no more than ½ base area, and this should be left on 24/7.
+However in a colder room (regularly below 65oF), it may be necessary to place a heat mat under the tank (or stuck to the exterior side if using deep substrate (more than 2 inches deep), covering no more than ½ base area, and this should be left on 24/7.

 For the substrate, a layer of peat covered by a layer of moss is recommended.
 The moss and peat must be kept damp at all times.
 Spot clean the tank regularly removing any faeces or left over food.
 A full tank clean should only be needed once every 6-8 weeks or more.
 Providing plenty of hiding places will help your animal feel more secure.
 Cork bark and artificial plants work well.

 For the aquatic set up, a suitable sized Exo-Terra glass tank or aquarium will be required.
 As above, in a warm room there may be no need for any form of heating.
 If the room temperature regularly drops below 65oF, a water heater, set to 74oF will be required.
 Always turn off your water heater and allow it to cool down before you take it out of water.

 Provide plenty of artificial foliage in and above the water to help make your animal feel secure.
 A floating platform must also be provided, such as a piece of cork bark, so that your animal can get out of the water.